top of page

 On any of these routes, the further you get in, the valley opens up into proper rolling countryside, with the impressive serene cheviot hills in the backdrop.
 Views that make you want to slow right down rather than rush through.

-At the end of this route, you'll find one of those places that feels like it's been waiting for you.
+At the end of these roads, you'll find one of those places that feels like it's been waiting for you.
 And it's worth every mile.

 Tucked away in the valley, Clennell Hall is the kind of stop-off that makes you stay longer than planned.
 Think old-fashioned hospitality from a team that clearly adore the place and what they do, to proper pub grub, such as steak in ale pie, fish and chips, generous well-priced Sunday lunches, a warm fire on colder days, and a bar that actually feels alive.

-Whether you've come in for a quick pint, a full meal, or you decide to stay the night in the hotel or camping field, it's the perfect way to finish a day out or ride in the hills.
+Whether you've come in for a quick pint, a full meal, or you decide to stay the night in the hotel or camping field, or parking up your camper for the evening, it's the perfect way to finish a day hiking or ride in the hills.

 There's always something going on here too- from live music and events to busy weekends where the place just has a real family buzz about it.